 Biomimicry is where humans innovate by emulating nature.
-For example, we still use horsepower as a measurement to dictate an automobiles strength or how wings on a plane was undoubtedly inspired by birds.
+For example, we still use horsepower as a measurement to dictate an automobiles strength or how wings on a plane were undoubtedly inspired by birds.

-Although many innovations have occurred because of mans awareness into what nature does, nature itself doesn’t care.
-It simply does what it’s been doing since the dawn of time, and that’s being itself and that’s what we as humans gravitate towards.
-Whether with innovation or simply the people we admire and respect, being ourselves somehow has always been enough.
+Although many innovations have occurred because of man’s awareness into how nature functions, nature itself doesn’t care.
+It simply does what it’s been doing since the dawn of time.
+That’s what we as humans gravitate towards.
+Whether with innovation or simply the people we admire and respect, being ourselves somehow has always been the answer.